rails/rails/guides/source/action_controller_overview.md

 params.permit(:id)
 ```

-the key `:id` will pass the whitelisting if it appears in `params` and
+the key `:id` will pass the allowlisting if it appears in `params` and
 it has a permitted scalar value associated.
 Otherwise, the key is going
 to be filtered out, so arrays, hashes, or any other objects cannot be
 injected.